This feature is part of The Football Italia Years

 That the club’s last two pieces of silverware and only major European final came during Mondonico’s reign is measure of his achievements at the club.
 Had it not been for the inexorable rise of AC Milan in the early 1990s, La Granata would have been genuine scudetto contenders.
 As it was, Mondonico’s Torino still challenged the established order, temporarily halting Juve’s dominance in Turin.
 Though he later returned in 1998, endearing himself further by hauling the club back up to Serie A, it is his spell during the early 1990s that will be forever remembered.

 Mondonico possessed that charisma that earns a coach cult status.
 But perhaps more importantly, he demonstrated to the fans of Torino that he shared their Cuore Granata.
 In return he was venerated and when their former Mister was fighting cancer in 2011, hundreds of Toro supporters gathered in a display of solidarity with their coach – each holding a chair above their head.
 Mondonico responded in typically defiant fashion, defeating cancer and later returning to the game he once called his “best friend”.
+He sadly passed in March 2018.

 By Luca Hodges-Ramon @LH_Ramon25